 Paying taxes as a limited company

 When you establish a limited company, your business is a separate legal entity, and you pay a different type of tax called Corporation Tax.
+The company will have its own business bank accounts.

 You can do this yourself or use an accountant.
 While untied does not support limited companies, we partner with accountants that can help.